The Newman Society: Image

 The Society's motto is the phrase first used by Augustine of Hippo (in the Donatist controversy), and subsequently adopted by Cardinal Newman: "Securus judicat orbis terrarum" ("the world's verdict is secure").
-The Society tie features stripes of papal gold, cardinal red, and Oxford blue; it can be bought at any Society event.
-There are also Society hoodies and white mugs available for sale, which can often be seen around the Chaplaincy.
+The Society tie features stripes of papal gold, cardinal red, and Oxford blue; it can be bought at any Society event along with mugs, bowties and the Society's magazine.
+There were also Newman Society hoodies.